CoalaWeb/cw-uikit-social-buttons/README.md

 ## <a name="intro"></a>Intro

-> Are you using UIkit on its own or are you using a template/theme or extension that has come packaged with it?
+> Are you using UIkit on its own or packaged with a template/theme or extension?

 > Do you need a quick and easy way to get uniform social buttons on your site?

-Then you have come to right place all you have to do is included the **cw-uikit-social-buttons.css** file to harness the power of UIkit and get great looking buttons in minutes.
+Then you have come to the right place, all you have to do is included the **cw-uikit-social-buttons.css** file on your page to harness the power of UIkit and get great looking buttons in minutes.

 ![Figure-1](http://cdn.coalaweb.com/images/github/uikit/cw-uikit-social/button-examples.png "Figure-1")